BadgerInATrenchcoat/dotfiles/README.md

 # Sway Dotfiles

 These are the dotfiles for my Sway + Arch Linux system.
 The system primarily carries a nord/nord-adjacent theme, with a slightly more lenient approach taken for select elements like Waybar.
+This project is still a work-in-progress.
+Certain applications--most notably dunst--are certainly not ideal, but lack any suitable alternatives that I could find.
+In the case of Dunst, SwayNotificationCenter (SwayNC) would likely be the best replacement, but is bloated with over a dozen dependencies--many of those with their own dependencies--meaning that it would install over two dozen packges by the end of it.

 ## Dependencies